Home » Addiction » Screening » Saliva Oral Fluid Drug Test

 How Accurate is the Saliva Drug Test?

-Saliva drug tests are considered reliable for detecting recent drug use, but they are not 100% foolproof.
-False-positive and false-negative results are possible due to various factors like cross-reactivity, contamination, or errors in the testing process.
+Saliva drug tests are accurate for detecting recent drug use, but they are not 100% foolproof.
+False-positive and false-negative results can occur due to factors like cross-reactivity, contamination, or errors in the testing process.
 Proper collection and handling of the sample are crucial for accuracy.

 According to research by Krotulski et al, titled Field Detection of Drugs of Abuse in Oral Fluid Using the Alere™ DDS®2 Mobile Test System with Confirmation by Liquid Chromatography Tandem Mass Spectrometry (LC–MS/MS), when conducted correctly, saliva drug tests have been reported to be more than 97% accurate.
 However, it is important to consider factors that can affect accuracy, such as the specific type of test, the drug being tested, the skill of the person conducting the test, and the testing facility.